 Geologic Hazards

-The topography and geology that give our City character – from the beautiful hillsides to the “Claremont potatoes” we see comprising the wonderful rock work in historic homes – reveal much about local geologic conditions.
+The topography and geology that give our city character – from the beautiful hillsides to the “Claremont potatoes” we see comprising the wonderful rock work in historic homes – reveal much about local geologic conditions.
 These conditions make us aware that soil conditions and slopes profoundly affect land use decisions.